Merida (Brave)

 Merida, Princess of DunBroch is the main protagonist of the 2012 Disney/Pixar film Brave (2012).
-Voiced by Scottish actress Kelly Macdonald, Merida was added to the Disney Princess line-up as the eleventh member, on May 11, 2013, becoming the first, and to date only, Disney Princess created by Pixar.
-Merida is also the only Scottish member of the Disney Princess line-up and the first to be single in her solo film.
+Voiced by Scottish actress Kelly Macdonald, Merida was added to the Disney Princess line-up as the eleventh member, on May 11, 2013, becoming the first, and to date only, Disney Princess from a Pixar production.

 Development

 The brainchild of original director Brenda Chapman, Merida is Pixar's first female lead.
-Merida has received good reports from critics, some saying she is "a breath of fresh air among the princesses, and from a culture Disney has not yet explored.
-She is a good role model for girls who want to get out there and do it.
-Merida is certainly no damsel in distress and isn't haughty; she is torn between doing what's expected of her and following her heart.
-The people of Scotland have to accept Merida."

 Origins and concept

 Princess Merida is the 16-year-old daughter of King Fergus and Queen Elinor, who rule a kingdom in Scotland.
 Queen Elinor's traditional expectations that Merida takes a husband and become a proper royal lady come into conflict with the single-minded and impetuous Merida's insistence that she controls her own destiny.
 Merida has greatly perfected her skill in archery and is one of the most skilled archers in the kingdom.
 She is also incredibly skilled in spears, sword-fighting and racing across the countryside on Angus, her Clydesdale horse.
 Despite her outgoing, forceful personality, Merida does have a softness of heart, particularly when it comes to her younger triplet brothers, Harris, Hubert and Hamish.
 She is pampered but in no way spoiled, and even though she frequently argues with her mother, Merida does love her parents.